 - Clutter on the floor, whether in a private home or a retail establishment.

-- Uneven surfaces, such as lifted and cracked sidewalks, uneven pavers or bricks, a carpet with a lump in it, or that has a lifted edge.
+- Uneven surfaces, such as lifted and cracked sidewalks, uneven pavers or bricks, a carpet with a lump in it, or with a lifted edge.

 - Potholes in roads or walkways.